Skip to Main Content

 Generally, a health-related distinction in a benefit plan is not disability-based if:

-“ it is a broad distinction which applies to a multitude of dissimilar conditions, and
+“ it is a broad distinction that applies to a multitude of dissimilar conditions, and

 In footnote 77 of the EEOC Guidance the Commission writes:

-Congress envisioned this problem and developed legal premises to assist the plaintiff/beneficiary to make arguments and gather discoverable evidence after the complaint has been filed. œIf an employer has made a disability-based distinction in a benefit plan, it will be liable for a violation of the ADA unless it can show that the distinction is justified.
+Congress envisioned this problem and developed legal premises to assist the plaintiff/beneficiary in making arguments and gathering discoverable evidence after the complaint has been filed.
+If an employer has made a disability-based distinction in a benefit plan, it will be liable for a violation of the ADA unless it can show that the distinction is justified.
 The ADA sets forth two elements to the defense.
 An employer must demonstrate that:

 “ the benefit plan is bona fide; and

-“ the employer may prove that is has not engaged in the disability-based disparate treatment alleged;
+“ the employer may prove that has not engaged in the disability-based disparate treatment alleged;

-In the authors experience, there is one particular disability which falls into the last category mentioned in the guidance.
+In the author’s experience, there is one particular disability that falls into the last category mentioned in the guidance.
 In Chronic Fatigue Immune Dysfunction Syndrome (CFIDS) cases, insurance companies press the hardest to deny coverage.
 The industry lacks quantifiable actuarial data on CFIDS.
-There is a wide spread industry understanding, i.e. propaganda, that CFIDS does not exist.
-That the impairments reported by patients is the result of some form of feigning or depressive disorder.
-Thus, the insurance industry manages these claims based on œmyths, fears, stereotypes and assumptions about CFIDS.
+There is a widespread industry understanding, i.e. propaganda, that CFIDS does not exist.
+That the impairments reported by patients are the result of some form of feigning or depressive disorder.
+Thus, the insurance industry manages these claims based on myths, fears, stereotypes, and assumptions about CFIDS.

 This controversy was finally put to rest when the National Centers for Disease Control and the Social Security Administration recognized CFIDS as a true disease.
-The author was handling two CFIDS cases during the later part of 1999, when this news came to light.
+The author was handling two CFIDS cases during the latter part of 1999 when this news came to light.
 Eventually, each case against a large employer and its insurance company resulted in the claims being paid.

-œIf there is evidence that an employer has treated other conditions differently from the disability at issue, the employer has discriminated by singling out a particular disability for disadvantageous treatment.
-Investigators should find cause.
+If there is evidence that an employer has treated other conditions differently from the disability at issue, the employer has discriminated by singling out a particular disability for disadvantageous treatment.
+Investigators should find a cause.

 “ The employer may prove that the disability-based disparate treatment is necessary to maintain the solvency of the plan.
 To establish this defense, employers must show: